-There are several treatment options for stomach cancer, depending on the cancer stage and the patient’s age and general health.
-Patients have time for second opinions and to talk through all of their options with their doctors and develop a treatment plan that best fits their needs.
+There are several treatment options for stomach cancer.
+They depend on the cancer stage as well as the patient’s age and general health.
+Patients have time for second opinions and to talk through all of their options with their doctors to develop a treatment plan that best fits their needs.
 Many patients have one or more of the following:

 Surgery - This is the most common treatment for stomach cancer.
 There are two main types of surgery for stomach cancer:

 - Partial (subtotal) Gastrectomy: The surgeon removes part of the stomach and may also remove part of the esophagus or small intestine, nearby lymph nodes, and other tissues.